What is an ultrasound?

 We endeavour to provide all of our clients with a provisional verbal report of the findings of an examination after the examination is performed.
-A formal report will be issued by the consultant radiologist on the same day as the examination.
+A formal report will be issued by the consultant radiologist within 24-48hrs of the examination.
 This will be sent securely via email to the clinician who referred you for your examination.

 Can I get a copy of the images from the scan to take with me?

 Yes.
 A compact disc containing the images aquired during your examination can be provided to you upon request.
 A small additional charge (€5) is payable to cover the cost of disc production.